Neural Nets: Gradient Descent

 Extending to More Variables

-As I alluded to before we can scale this model to work over many input variables where the input does not just have a scalar for each entry but instead of vector of multiple features that describe that sample.
+As I alluded to before we can scale this model to work over many input variables where the input XX does not just have a scalar for each entry but instead of vector of multiple features that describe that sample.
 In the next post, we build off this model and extend this into many variables and show how to execute this efficiently.

 Implementation